SD Soccer Academy open to students in Grades 8 – 12

 Facts about the Program

-- Two blocks back to back every other day
+- Two blocks during the school day

 - Delta students may attend South Delta Secondary part-time to participate in the Soccer Academy.
 Bell schedules are similar at each secondary school in Delta; lunchtime provides time for students to move between schools to attend an academy at another school.